Who is the youngest female writer to win the Booker Prize?

 Q: How old was Daisy Johnson when she won the Booker Prize?

-A: Daisy Johnson was 27 years old when she won the Booker Prize, making her the youngest female writer to achieve this honor.
+A: Daisy Johnson was 27 years old when she won the Booker Prize, making her the youngest female writer to ever receive this honor.

 Q: What is “Everything Under” about?